MinjaeKim7280/Picoscope_data_acquisition/README.md

 ## Detailed Instructions

-For detailed setup and usage instructions, please refer to the `User_Guide.md` file.
+For detailed setup and usage instructions, please refer to the `User_Guide.pdf` file.

 ## Troubleshooting